RNLL LEAGUE ID FOR SCHOOL ENROLLMENT FORMS: 04470507

 There are no paid employees of RNLL, all positions are volunteers.

 7) Why do the registrations costs seem high?

 Included in your registration fees are prepaid fundraiser cards.
 You will be given discount cards to sell when the season begins and this money reimburses a portion of your fees.
 You keep the funds from the sale of your initial cards.
-Additionaly, a new contract was implemented by the City of Richland for 2019, which has raised costs throughout the league.
+Additionaly, a new contract was implemented by the City of Richland for 2019, which has raised costs throughout the league for years to come.

 8) Is my child Richland National or Greater Richland Little League?

 If you reside within our boundary, or your child attends a school within our boundary, you are eligible to register for Richland National Little League.

 Richland National boundaries are all of the City Richland south of Swift Avenue and most of Kennewick